learn-co-curriculum/phase-0-html-tables-lab/README.md

 ### `<th> </th>`

-Tables generally start with a row of headers to label the column for the rows below.
+Tables generally start with a row of headers to label columns for the rows below.
 To do this, we use `<th>`, the _table header_ tag.
 Let's add four headers to this table, 'Address,' 'City,' 'State,' and 'Sales Price,' adding them in in the first table row.

 ```
 <table>